High-efficient Bloch simulation of magnetic resonance imaging sequences based on deep learning: RESULTS

 \section{RESULTS}

 The results of Bloch equation and deep learning-based Simu-Net for FSE, GRE-EPI and MOLED are shown in Figure 3.
-For FSE and GRE-EPI, the quality of simulated images from Simu-Net agrees well with those from Bloch simulation, even with the effect of $\rm B_1$/$\rm B_0$ inhomogeneity (Figure 3A and B).
-The errors maps show the precision of FSE (PSNR = 52.38 dB, SSIM = 0.997) simulation is higher than that of GRE-EPI (PSNR = 38.36 dB, SSIM = 0.950).
-As for MOLED, high-fidelity magnitude (PSNR = 37.51 dB, SSIM = 0.970) and phase can be simultaneously obtained by Simu-Net, as shown in Figure (C).
+For FSE and GRE-EPI, the quality of simulated images from Simu-Net agrees well with those from Bloch simulation, even with the effect of $\rm B_1$/$\rm B_0$ inhomogeneity (Figure 3(a) and 3(b)).
+Due to the low acquisition bandwidth along the phase-encoding direction of GRE-EPI, $\rm B_0$ inhomogeneity causes large phase accumulation and leads to severe geometric distortions, making the GRE-EPI more difficult to learn.
+Thus, the errors maps show the precision of FSE (PSNR = 53.23 dB, SSIM = 0.998) simulation is higher than that of distortion-corrupted GRE-EPI (PSNR = 36.75 dB, SSIM = 0.937).
+The results of distortion-free GRE-EPI are provided in Supporting Information Figure S3.
+As for MOLED, high-fidelity magnitude (PSNR = 37.65 dB, SSIM = 0.972) and phase can be simultaneously obtained by Simu-Net, as shown in Figure 3(c).
 The zoomed-in views demonstrate that the Simu-Net can achieve high-accuracy simulation even with complex signal modulation.

 Table 2 compares the speed of MRI simulation between Bloch simulation and Simu-Net.
-Two mainstream software (MRiLab and SPROM) are used to perform Bloch simulations under GPU acceleration.
+Two mainstream software (MRiLab and SPROM) were used to perform Bloch simulations under GPU acceleration.
 It can be seen that the time required to simulate an MRI image is specific to the pulse sequence, where the GRE-EPI takes about 12 seconds, MOLED about 30 seconds, and FSE about 500 or 1300 seconds.
 Surprisingly, Simu-Net enables millisecond-level simulation of different pulse sequences and increases the simulation speed of FSE sequences by 8728 times.

 Figure 4 shows the results of GRE-EPI simulation from Bloch equation and Simu-Net for investigating the $\rm B_0$-introduced image distortion and TE-dependent signal attenuation.
-The spatial distribution of the $\Delta{\rm B_0}$ field used in simulations is shown in Figure 4(A).
-In Figure 4(B), GRE-EPI images with different geometric distortions can be obtained by Simu-Net at an increased $\Delta{\rm B_0}$ field, even the severe distortions (white arrows) due to $\pm150$ Hz inhomogeneous field.
-In addition, the simulated signal attenuation of Simu-Net from 5 ROIs (marked by red) agrees well with that of Bloch simulation, where the signal intensity decreases with increasing echo time (Figure 4C).
+The spatial distribution of the $\Delta{\rm B_0}$ field used in simulations is shown in Figure 4(a).
+In Figure 4(b), GRE-EPI images with different geometric distortions can be obtained by Simu-Net at an increased $\Delta{\rm B_0}$ field, even the severe distortions (white arrows) due to $\pm150$ Hz inhomogeneous field.
+In addition, the simulated signal attenuation of Simu-Net from 5 ROIs (marked by red) agrees well with that of Bloch simulation, where the signal intensity decreases with increasing echo time (Figure 4(c)).

 Figure 5 examines the effects of spin numbers on the MOLED simulation.
 Here, all experiments take into account the effect of $\rm B_1$ inhomogeneity and use the same imaging parameters.
 For traditional Bloch simulation, the insufficient number of spins (e.g., $256\times256$ or $128\times128$) leads to signal corruption in the final $128\times128$ MOLED images, and additional echoes can also be observed in k-space (marked by white arrows).
 In contrast, Simu-Net achieves high-accuracy simulations with a limited number of spins, delivering high-fidelity strip patterns in the image domain and almost lossless signal quality in k-space.